 Oakland recently placed a moratorium on a landlord’s ability to apply for an exemption from the Oakland Rent Adjustment Ordinance based on a “substantial rehabilitation” of a rental property.
 While the moratorium will remain in effect until October 21, 2018, because it was not made retroactive, landlords are continuing to pursue approval of their previously […] Read More

-The City of San Jose has enacted the Apartment Rent Ordinance, which prevents excessive and unreasonable rent increases, and the Tenant Protection Ordinance, which protects certain tenants from eviction absent one of several enumerated just causes.
-These ordinances only apply to certain residential rental units.
-What properties are covered under the City of San Jose’s Apartment […] Read More
+The City of san Jose Apartment Rent Ordinance and Tenant Protection Ordinance The City of San Jose has enacted the Apartment Rent Ordinance, which prevents excessive and unreasonable rent increases, and the Tenant Protection Ordinance, which protects certain tenants from eviction absent one of several enumerated just causes.
+These ordinances only apply to certain residential […] Read More

 Many landlords and tenants struggle with how to define “ordinary or normal wear and tear” with respect to security deposits.
 Most disputes over security deposits come down to what constitutes normal wear and tear.
 When a tenant moves out of a unit, the landlord may deduct from a tenant’s security deposit to repair damage to […] Read More

 Can landlords prohibit tenants from smoking cigarettes?
 Yes.
 Landlords have the right to prohibit smoking of cigarettes or other tobacco products in and around a rental property as long as it is written into the lease agreement.
 CAL.
 CIV.
 CODE § 1947.5.
 Many leases ban smoking of any kind, including cigarettes, e-cigarettes, and marijuana.
 E-cigarettes […] Read More